hover-race/vscode-todo-palette/README.md

 *   **Plain Text Storage:** Your TODO list is saved as plain text in a `.todo` file in your workspace root.
 You can directly edit this file, and the extension will automatically reload the changes.
 *   **Status Bar Integration:** Shows the latest pending task in the status bar.
 Clicking it opens the TODO list.
 Shows "All tasks done!" when the list is empty or all tasks are completed.

+### 0.0.9
+- Added a .done file
+- Added a button to edit .todo file

 ### 0.0.5
 - Added emojis ✅